 2XX HTTP response status code back to let Typeform know that you received the webhook data.

 Typeform responses that are sent to your webhook URL are still stored on Typeform's server.
 You can still view responses by logging into your Typeform account or using our Responses API, even when you're sending responses to a webhook URL — although you might receive responses through your webhook a few seconds before they appear in Typeform's database.

-https, your SSL certificate must be validated — self-signed certificates will not work.
-We may introduce an option to use self-signed certificates in future, so if this is something you're interested in, please let us know.
+https, your SSL/TLS certificate must be validated — self-signed certificates will not work.
+We may introduce an option to use self-signed certificates in the future, so if this is something you're interested in, please let us know.

 NOTE: Keep your webhook URL private.
 Currently, the Webhooks API doesn't include a way to authenticate that data is coming from Typeform.
 Consider adding a key or secret to your webhook URL to further improve security.

 If a webhook request fails for any reason, Typeform will retry the request to your endpoint at 20-minute intervals for 72 hours.
 This is a total of 216 retries.
 After 216 retries, we stop.
 Please see Webhooks troubleshooting for details.

 You can add a port number to your webhook URL to identify your webhook responses.